18. Appendix 1: Supporting information¶

 4.4.2 Wetland Exclusion Mask Modifications

 The wetland exclusion mask has been content modified to better represent landscape contiguous (wetland) features, and remove model-generated “salt & pepper” data pattern noise.
-Specifically, this has involved the in-filling of small non-classified data “holes” within and surrounded by wetland feature areas (up to 1 ha in extent), and removal of single, isolated wetland-classified cells.
-This spatially cleaning process also results in a “cleaner”, more homogenous representation of wetland areas across the project landscape.
+Specifically, this has involved the in-filling of small non-classified data “holes” within and surrounded by wetland feature areas (up to 1 ha in extent), and the removal of single, isolated wetland-classified cells.
+This spatial cleaning process also results in a “cleaner”, more homogenous representation of wetland areas across the project landscape.
 It also excluded model generated “islands” of possible reforestation sites from within wetland areas.

 Figure 3 illustrates the Forest.
 Grassland and Wetland exclusion mask extents in the Malawi-south Project Zone.